 ICAO Regional Office(s), to ensure consistency of the RASP, with the national aviation safety plans from States in the region and the

 Download a copy of the RASP template

-Regional and National Aviation Safety Plan Checklists and National Aviation Safety Plans provides a means for a region to verify that its regional aviation safety plan (RASP), when being developed or modified, is complete and consistent with the GASP.
-Both the GASP and Doc 10131 present the minimum content that should be included in a RASP (Doc 10131 also presents a template for a RASP).
+Doc 10131 also provides a means for a region to verify that its regional aviation safety plan (RASP), when being developed or modified, is complete and consistent with the GASP.
+Doc 10131 presents the minimum content that should be included in a RASP (Doc 10131 also presents a template for a RASP).
 A region does not need to replicate this template.
-However, it should ensure its RASP contains the minimum content proposed in the GASP, regardless of how it is presented.
-The checklist included in this circular can be used to identify missing content regardless of whether the RASP is based on the Doc 10131 templates or not.
+However, it should ensure its RASP contains the minimum content proposed in Doc 10131, regardless of how it is presented.
+The checklist included in this manual can be used to identify missing content regardless of whether the RASP is based on the Doc 10131 template or not.

 Download a copy of the RASP checklist